 HISAKO’S HOUSE

-Hisako’s House is a multi-faceted, interdisciplinary work rooted in Robyn Mineko Williams' exploration of her Japanese American lineage, her family's experiences surrounding the incarceration of WWII and the intergenerational ripples of trauma, love, and resilience that followed.
-Part live performance and part documentary film, the project blends archival research, dance, film, music, interviews, and documentation.
+Hisako’s House is a multi-faceted, interdisciplinary work rooted in Robyn Mineko Williams' exploration of her Japanese-American lineage, her family's experiences surrounding the incarceration of WWII and the intergenerational ripples of trauma, love, and resilience that followed.
+The project blends archive, dance, film, music, architecture, and place.
 Hisako's House features original music and soundscapes by Macie Stewart and filmmaking by Mike Gibisser.

-The 50-minute performance premiered in June 2023 at Robyn’s grandmother’s mid-century home in Lombard, IL.
-The documentary is currently in production.
+The 50-minute, immersive performance premiered in June 2023 at Robyn’s grandmother’s mid-century home in Lombard, IL.

 Dance Artists: Isaac Aoki, Jesse Obremski, Jie-Hung Connie Shiau, Leah Terada, Stephanie Terasaki